TomDonoghue/AperiodicClinical/README.md

 - `data/` includes data from the project, including the literature data
 - `notebooks/` includes Jupyter notebooks that step through the project and create the figures
+- `prisma/` includes filled out PRISMA checklists for this project as a systematic review

 ## Data